Sugar

 Inverted sugar

-Inverted sugar is loosely associated with syrups,
+Inverted sugar is also loosely associated with syrups,

 in part because while cooking, you're likely boiling off water means it is also associated with being more syrupy.